yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/single-sign-on-sso.md

 ## Compatible providers

-Yuno works with any identity providers supporting the **SAML 2.0** standard.
+Yuno works with identity providers supporting the **SAML 2.0** standard.

 ## How to set up SSO in Yuno